Sudipta1996/Tictac/README.md

 In the project directory, you can run:

 Import project
-you can directly download from github as a zip file, and your local system you can unzip , and open this folder in vs code, here you see all the files are present.
+you can directly download from github as a zip file, and your local system you can unzip , and open this folder in vs code, here you see all the files are present.cc

+Development
+I am using React Hooks Concept for the createing Square of the Board Then I created two function Checkwin And ChooseSquare where get the result Show the result In the alert box

 For Tic tac toe app
 simple tic tac toe game using state.